So many of us spend all of our free time reading and watching videos about the latest science in nutrition, training, and lifestyle.

 609 participants were randomly assigned to either a fat-restriction intervention or a carbohydrate-restriction intervention, and then after two months were instructed to gradually add incremental amounts of the restricted macronutrient back into their diets until they reached a balance they felt they could maintain indefinitely.

-Additionally, the participants were also instructed not to eat in a way that made them feel hungry or deprived and encouraged to focus on minimally processed foods.
+Additionally, the participants were instructed not to eat in a way that made them feel hungry or deprived and encouraged to focus on minimally processed foods.

 One thing that really sets this study apart, though, is that the participants were screened at the beginning of the experiment for genetic patterns and insulin profiles that might suggest better suitability for either a low-carbohydrate or low-fat approach.